Use of Photos

 The Travels & Photographs

-These albums now encompass 50 years of travels.
+These albums now encompass 60 years of photographic passion.
 Each photo includes the year it was taken: I confess that dating photos is a bit of an obsession.
 It is frustrating to view the work of others, in whatever field of interest, without being able to place it in a historical context.
-With the exception of 2 years spent in Tunisia and 2 summers spent on Sardinian archeology, the photographs have been taken on 1 and 2 week tourist vacations.
-I am a bit more interested in photography than in traveling, and often less is retained from the trips in the way of factual information than in imagery.
-Should you wish to help me out with locations or names where they are lacking I would be much obliged.
+With the exception of 2 years spent in Tunisia and 2 summers spent on Sardinian archeology, the

 Equipment & Media

-Film: Photographs taken before 1973 (Tunisia and some European shots) were made with a Pentax Spotmatic with a 35mm, 105mm and 150mm lenses.
+Photographs taken before 1973 (Tunisia and some European shots) were made with a Pentax Spotmatic with a 35mm, 105mm and 150mm lenses.
 With only a couple of exceptions the film used was Ektachrome, 64 ASA.
-From 1973 to 2001 photographs have been taken with 2 Nikon F2's using principally 24, 105 and 200mm lenses.
+From 1973 to 2001 photographs were taken with 2 Nikon F2's using principally 24, 105 and 200mm lenses.
 Rarely used, but still in the bag, have been a 35mmPC and a 55mm Micro.
-At one point, at the height of equipment lust, a 16mm fisheye and a 500mm reflex were also included.
+At one point, at the height of equipment lust, a 16mm fisheye and 500mm mirror lens were included.
 In 1994 the 35, 55, and 105 were supplanted by a 35-105 zoom.
 In 2001, finding manual focusing increasingly difficult, I switched to 2 F100's, a 20mm, a 28-105 and a lightweight 80-200mm.
 All photos taken with the Nikons have been on Kodachrome, 25 ASA until 1989 and 64 ASA thereafter.
 No filters other than UV were used and all photos were taken using available light.
 Some pictures close to home were taken on a tripod, but most all shots beyond the California border are hand-held (or propped on the camera bag).

 Industrials 3, Industrials 5 and California 11 are the only albums of photos not taken in 35mm format.
 The camera is a 4x5 Arca Swiss with Schneider 90, 135 and 210mm lenses.
 The Film is Ektachrome, 64 ASA.
 Sadly there is little difference in the quality of 35mm and 4x5 photos when viewed at similar sizes on the internet - it is impossible to convey the awe-inspiring tonality and detail of a color transparency equivalent in area to ten 35mm slides.
 For a while that difference justified the enormous effort and cost required to take a shot.

 In 2008 the unaffordable, unportable Nikon D3 finally arrived to conceed the victory of the full frame sensor for serious work.
 I went to the dark side and bought an affordable Canon 5D and a brace of f4 lenses for a trip to Jordan and Syria.
-Unfortunately, the 5D is a Neandrathal to work with, a great sensor crippled by poor control and software decisions.
-I bracket every exposure and constantly monitor focus and iso setting just as in the old all-manual days, but the quality of the images, when the settings are right and even in the worst lighting conditions, are stunning.
+Unfortunately, the 5D was a Neandrathal to work with, a great sensor crippled by poor control and software decisions.
+I bracket every exposure and constantly monitor focus and exposure settings just as in the old all-manual days, but the quality of the images, when the settings are right and even in the worst lighting conditions, are stunning.

 In 2014 I bought a Canon 6D.
 Lighter than the 5D's with most buttons under the right thumb (where they should be on all cameras), and much better high ISO noise (without banding!) and most important (since I have become the performance photographer for Mui's chorus), very quiet.